Nordfold-Kjerringøy Municipality

-Nordfold-Kjerringøy or Nordfold og Kjerringøy is a former municipality in Nordland county, Norway.
+Nordfold-Kjerringøy or Nordfold og Kjerringøy (historically spelled Nordfolden-Kjerringø or Nordfolden og Kjerringø) is a former municipality in Nordland county, Norway.
 The 737 km2 municipality existed from 1887 until its dissolution in 1906.
 The municipality covered the area surrounding the entrance to the large Folda fjord plus the area surrounding the northern branch of that fjord.
 It included the southern part of what is now Steigen Municipality, the northern part of the present-day Bodø Municipality, and the northern part of what is now Sørfold Municipality.

-History
+Prior to its dissolution in 1906, the 737 km2 municipality had a population of about 2,342.
+The municipality's population density was 3.2 PD/km2.

+General information

-The municipality of Nordfold-Kjerringøy was established on 1 January 1887, when the municipality of Folden was split into two new municipalities: Nordfold-Kjerringøy and Sørfold.
-Initially, Nordfold-Kjerringøy had a population of 1,347.
-On 1 January 1894, the Movik farm (population: 30) on the north side of the Sagfjorden was moved administratively from Nordfold-Kjerringøy Municipality to the neighboring Sørfold Municipality.
-On 1 January 1906, Nordfold-Kjerringøy ceased to exist when it was split into two new municipalities: Nordfold and Kjerringøy.
-Before the partition, Nordfold-Kjerringøy had a population of 2,342.
+The municipality of Nordfolden-Kjerringø was established on 1 January 1887, when the large Folden Municipality was split into two new municipalities: Nordfolden-Kjerringø Municipality (population: 1,347) and Sørfold Municipality (population: 1,946).
+On 1 January 1894, the Movik farm (population: 30) on the north side of the Sagfjorden was moved administratively from Nordfolden-Kjerringø Municipality to the neighboring Sørfold Municipality.
+On 1 January 1906, Nordfolden-Kjerringø Municipality ceased to exist when it was split into two new municipalities: Nordfold Municipality (population: 1,485) and Kjerringøy Municipality (population: 857).

 Name

-The municipality was given a compound name made up of the two areas that made up the municipality: Nordfold and Kjerringøy.
+The municipality was created in 1887 and it was given a compound name made up of the two areas that made up the municipality: Nordfolden and Kjerringø.
+Using current Norwegian spellings, the name would be Nordfold-Kjerringøy, but the municipal name was never spelled that way during its existence.
+It was always spelled as Nordfolden-Kjerringø or Nordfolden og Kjerringø during its existence.